 Ubuntu Studio really has some perfect features as it comes to performing live.
-It has great synths, and superb effects among others.
-And of course it has a sequencer program, but personally I prefer sequencer64.
+It has great synths and superb effects among others.
+And of course, it has a sequencer program, but personally, I prefer sequencer64.
 Sequencer64 is the ‘beast mode’ of a program called seq24, it has many new features while the heart of seq24 stayed intact.
 This article helps you install sequencer64 on your Ubuntu Studio.
+Or check my update on installing a different branch.

 Now open a Terminal window and enter the following commands: